DouglasJost/CqrsWithMediatRExample/README.md

 1. 🔐 Authenticate:
    - `POST /api/authentication/authenticate`
-   - Receive token and expiration
+   - Receive access token and expiration, and refresh token

 2. 📦 Call any product endpoint:
    - Include `Authorization: Bearer <token>` header

 3. 🧠 MediatR dispatches to handlers in the respective read/write layer

+4. 🔐 RefreshToken:
+   - `POST /api/authentication/refresh-token`
+   -  Receive new access token and expiration, and new refresh token

 ---